ndrsonya/rest-api-example/README.md

 ## Description
-This is a simple REST API app build to demo backed skills.
+This is a simple REST API app build to demo backend development skills.
 The API provides endpoints to manage and manipulate customer device data stored in the database.

 ## Tech Stack